rominirani/genai-apptemplates-googlecloud/app4-cr-python-gradio-vertexai/README.md

 ## Build and deploy in Cloud Run

+First up, ensure that you have added your Google Project Id in the `app/app.py' file.

 To build and deploy the [Gradio app](https://gradio.app/) in [Cloud Run](https://cloud.google.com/run/docs/quickstarts/deploy-container), you need to build the Docker image in Artifact Registry and deploy it in Cloud Run.

 Note authentication is disabled and the service account is the one configured earlier: